bglase/can-usb-com/README.md

 ## Development
 Please note the following if you wish to update or modify this package:

-* JSHINT rules are included, please lint any changes.
+* eslint rules are included, please lint any changes.
+* Confirm that unit tests are working.
+To run the tests, use the 'npm test' command.

+In order to run tests, you will need at least one CAN-USB-COM device connected to your computer.
+I think you may have to have the CAN-USB-COM device connected to a properly terminated bus.
+However, do not run the tests on a bus with active traffic, since receiving unexpected CAN packets will probably confuse the tests.